 - In OneKind Director, Bob Elliot, was interviewed in Chris Packham’s documentary film exposing the grim reality associated with driven grouse shooting and filmed at Leadhills Estate.

 - In October 2019 our parliamentary petition calling for an end to the killings of Scotland’s wildlife went live.
-You can sign here.
+The Public Petitions Committee passed the petition through to the Scottish Government for consideration.

 What do I do if I find a trap?